drummerdude2003/CursedDlls.BepinEx/README.md

          Enabled = true
          ```
 3. Download latest set of Cursed.dll plugins from [releases](https://github.com/drummerdude2003/CursedDlls.BepinEx/releases)
 4. Open the downloaded zip.
 Extract the downloaded zip into your **H3VR** folder.
-If you did it correctly, you should now have `CursedDlls` folder in `BepInEx/plugins` folder.
+If you did it correctly, you should now have `CursedDlls` folder in the `BepInEx/plugins` folder.
+5. Download BepInEx.MonoMod.Loader from its [releases](https://github.com/BepInEx/BepInEx.MonoMod.Loader/releases) and extract the zip into your **H3VR** folder.
+If you did it correctly, you should now have a `monomod` folder in `BepInEx`.
+6. Download BepInEx.ConfigurationManager from its [releases](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) and extract the zip into your **H3VR** folder.
+If you did it correctly, you should now have a `ConfigurationManager.dll` file in `BepInEx/plugins`.
-5. *Optional* Select plugins you want.
+7. *Optional* Select plugins you want.
 Go to `BepInEx/plugins/CursedDlls` and remove plugins you don't want. **Reference the list below for explanation of each plugin**
-5. Run the game and enjoy the madness
+8. Run the game and enjoy the madness

 ## Plugin descriptions

+#### `Assembly-CSharp.Cursed.RemoveRoundTypeCheck.mm` -- adds a type field to all rounds

+Doesn't add any features by itself, but is required for some plugins to work

 #### `Cursed.FullAuto` -- make closed-bolt rifles and handguns be full-auto